 Road Traffic Accident Claims – In this guide, you’ll find information about more general road traffic accidents that don’t necessarily involve any form of contributory negligence.

 Fatal Accident Compensation – If a loved one is fatally injured in a road traffic accident, you might find this guide helpful.
 It explains the process for claiming on their behalf.

-Passenger Accident Claims – If you’re unclear how to claim compensation if you are injured in a car accident as a passenger, then you might find this guide useful.
+Passenger Accident Claims – If you’re unclear how to claim compensation if you suffer an injury in a car accident as a passenger, then you might find this guide useful.

 Here are some organisations that might be able to provide support if you’ve been affected by a road traffic accident.

 The RV Trust – A charity that supports those affected by fatal road accidents in Bedfordshire, Hertfordshire, and Cambridgeshire.